 While the pandemic has surely highlighted long existing fault lines of inequity, at the same time many folks with various impairments, at least anecdotally, have found some unexpected benefits among the challenges.
 At times the restrictions of the pandemic have structured some predictability and uniformity to “meetings.”
 One needn’t be concerned about the level of accessibility of new spaces, or the additional preparation time needed to navigate unfamiliar spaces.

 Some have also wondered if perhaps this shared experience might engender greater understanding about the common sense need to have spaces and resources that accommodate our body and needs.
-Will the various constraints and challenges experience and this new hyper-consciousness of physical vulnerability help change how many who do not identify as disabled think about disability?
+Will the various constraints and challenges experienced and this new hyper-consciousness of physical vulnerability help change how many who do not identify as disabled think about disability?

 May we, as inter-lapping and interwoven communities, collectively emerge from this with greater communal understanding about our shared basic responsibilities to the body, and perhaps more mutually invested in ways that may translate into actual greater receptivity to necessary changes in policy and daily practice?
 May this time that we do not yet have a name for help tutor new generations of allies and advocates to get on board with the shared responsibility of making our spaces (public and digital) accessible to all of us?